-On this birding tour we will try and find Namibia’s only true endemic and all the near endemics in the country.
+On this birding tour we will try and find the true endemic birds of Namibia.
 During our safari we will cover most of central Namibia, the central Coastline, Etosha National Park as well as Kaokoland and the Kunene River.

 Our safari will start in the capital, Windhoek and from there we continue through the Namib Desert and the coastal town of Walvis Bay and Swakopmund which are known for the high concentration of waders.